The Protomen: Reception

+Audience at the Protomen's twentieth anniversary concert.

 Critical reception of the Protomen's music, stage show, and multimedia narrative is mostly positive.
 The Protomen are a "dystopian rock opera sensation" according to Consequence of Sound.
 "The Protomen are good.
-They’re really good.
-They’re cover-Queen-with-a-nine-person-band-and-get-away-with-it good", says WIRED.
+They're really good.
+They're cover-Queen-with-a-nine-person-band-and-get-away-with-it good", says WIRED.
 Asheville Citizen-Times called the band a "pop culture tour de force".
 The Commercial Appeal said "you could do no better" than The Protomen for "truly inspired, epic rock".
-In 2007, two years after the release of their debut album, they were one of the highest paid stage acts out of Nashville.
+In 2007, two years after the release of their debut album, they were one of Nashville's highest-paid stage acts.

 In the video game music and geek rock genres, they are considered legendary.
-The Tennessean reported that The Protomen are nationally renowned, but in alternative audiences rather than mainstream rock music listeners.
+The Tennessean reported that The Protomen are nationally and internationally renowned, but in alternative audiences rather than mainstream rock music listeners.
 "When it comes to Nashville acts earning national attention, robot-rock crew The Protomen are in a different league entirely.
 Instead of spreads in Rolling Stone and slots at Lollapalooza, The Protomen get ink in Electronic Gaming Monthly and play for crowds at Comicon."
 The band "attract[s] a national geek-friendly fanbase and cultish throng of local followers."
-Nashville Scene concurs: the band is "one of geek culture’s biggest rock acts."
+Nashville Scene concurs: the band is "one of geek culture's biggest rock acts."
 Video game music publication VGMO introduced them with, "Do they even need an introduction?"